Global Forecasting of Tropical Cyclone Intensity Using Neural Weather Models: Global Medium-Range Neural Weather Models

 \subsection{Normalization}

 After preparing the mask and unmasked fields, we proceed to scale them using the Standard Scaling (i.e., z-score scaling) method, which subtracts the mean value ($\mu$) and divides by the standard deviation ($\sigma$) for each field.
+We note that this scaling centers the distribution of each field at 0 and makes 1 correspond to one standard deviation.
+This method shows some sensitivity to outliers and is well-established for normally-distributed data.
+We find it to be a sufficiently robust scaling for our purposes as it transforms the values of each feature space to comparable, unitless values while preserving the underlying shape of each feature distribution.
 Consider the model output vector \( \mathbf{o}_i \) representing the $i^{\text{th}}$ model output sample in our dataset:

 The scaled fields are given by

 where \( \boldsymbol{\mu}_{\text{train}} \) and \( \boldsymbol{\sigma}_{\text{train}} \) are the mean and standard deviation vectors computed over the entire training dataset.
 For consistency, these statistics are calculated separately for each variable and used to normalize all samples in the training, validation, and test sets.